MikeJaredS/hermiter/cran-comments.md

+# hermiter v2.0.1

+Fixed minor issues in c++ source code causing the build to fail on Solaris.
+Updated the test environments to include Solaris as listed below.
+Added appropriate test cases.
+This is a re-submission.

 # hermiter v2.0.0

 This is a major update to include bivariate estimators.

 ## Breaking changes